Mythius/Pickleball/README.md

 The backend service is completely functional wth the ability to create, organize, update and delete tournaments.
 The front end recieved minor updates to create tournaments, but does not utilize the full capabilities of the backend service.
 The backend service is running on a separte url, and has cors enabled in order to talk to the front end.

+## Login
+I elected to use a third party service for logging in, and I integrated the google login api.
+I do also have a mongo database connected, but I don't use it to store login information, I just use it for saving tournament data.